Event Management

 Settings

-Note that you can select event fields to build into your email template, such as the event description, start time, and address.
+You can select event fields to build into your email template, such as the event description, start time, and address.

 Creating a New Event